aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.15 (September 30, 2024) =
+* FIX: Try to fix a table collation issue for atlet.

 = Version 2.35.14 (September 27, 2024) =
 * Improvement: Include WooCommerce categories also.